Home

 Widows and orphans in a book

 Tip: This only applies to printed books.
-There is no way to control widows and orphans in ebooks since every reader’s device settings will affect how paragraphs appear.
+You can’t reliably control widows and orphans in ebooks because every reader’s device settings will affect how the text reflows.

 Check out my dedicated article to widows and orphans here.